bbauska/W3Cx-1of5-CSS.0x/README.md

 ### CSS & language

-**An important point to bear in mind is that for many of these features to work as expected, you need to declare the language of the content.** For example:
+<b>An important point to bear in mind is that for many of these features to work as expected, you need to declare the language of the content.</b> For example:

 -   Hyphenation won\'t work unless the content is labelled for language.
 This is because the way that hyphenation works, and the dictionaries it uses, are language-specific.